Gloria Vanderbilt, 95, Passed Away This Morning

 Advertisement

 Vanderbilt went on to parlay her denim empire into shoes, accessories, and home goods with her company Gloria Concepts, as well as a perfume called "Glorious."
-In 2002, Jones Apparel Group Inc. acquired Gloria Vanderbilt Apparel Corp. for $138 million.
+In 2002, Jones Apparel Group Inc. acquired Gloria Vanderbilt Apparel Corp. for $138 million USD.

 Vanderbilt is also known for her prolific writing career, as the author of several bestsellers including It Seemed Important At The Time, a memoir about her decorated history of romances, an erotic novel called Obsession, and The Rainbow Comes and Goes, which she wrote with her son Anderson Cooper about love and the loss of their respective son and brother, Carter, to suicide.
 She also starred in the HBO documentary Nothing Left Unsaid with Cooper in 2016.

-Her fortune is reported to have been worth $200 million.
+Her fortune is reported to have been worth $200 million USD.
 On the topic of inheriting his family's money, though, Anderson Cooper has been vocal about his opposition.
 He told Howard Stern he thinks family inheritance is a curse, and that there was no trust fund waiting for him.

 A moving tribute from @AndersonCooper to his mom, Gloria Vanderbilt, who has died at age 95. pic.twitter.com/WJc75Eo9bY— Josh Campbell (@joshscampbell) June 17, 2019